miracum/simple-aiokafka/README.md

 # Simple AIOKafka
-AIOKafkaHandler is a simple wrapper for the [AIOKafka](https://github.com/aio-libs/aiokafka) library using [pydantic](https://github.com/samuelcolvin/pydantic) for easy configuration parsing.
+Simple AIOKafka is a simple wrapper for the [AIOKafka](https://github.com/aio-libs/aiokafka) library using [pydantic](https://github.com/samuelcolvin/pydantic) for easy configuration parsing.
 It provides a convenient interface for Kafka Consumers, Producers and Processors.